nevsnode/gordon/README.md

 Tasks can fail by either returning an exit-code other than 0 or by creating output.
 In some cases one might want to handle these tasks, for instance re-queuing them.

-An `ErrorCmd`, if defined, can be executed to notify about failed tasks.
+An `ErrorScript`, if defined, can be executed to notify about failed tasks.
 But in some cases it is useful to handle them programmatically (additionally to notifying, or instead).

 It is therefor possible to save failed tasks to separate Redis-lists.
 To enable this functionality `FailedTasksTTL` must be set to a value greater than 0.